Italy–Poland relations: 19th century

 Poles were part of the International Legion formed by Giuseppe Garibaldi in 1860 during the Expedition of the Thousand, which paved the way for the creation of a united Kingdom of Italy in 1861.
 Its commander was Ludwik Mierosławski.
 Afterwards, Giuseppe Garibaldi, Ludwik Mierosławski and György Klapka decided in Paris that Italian and Hungarian revolutionaries would help in the event of a Polish uprising.
 In 1861 with the consent of the Italian government the Polish Military School in Genoa was founded, which trained Polish officers in exile.
 Moved to Cuneo in May 1862, it was closed in July 1862.
 The overwhelming majority of officers trained there took part in the Polish January Uprising in the Russian Partition of Poland in 1863–1864.

 The Garibaldi Legion was a unit of Italian volunteers who fought for Polish independence in the January Uprising of 1863.
 The unit was named after the Italian revolutionary and nationalist Giuseppe Garibaldi, organised in Italy by his son Menotti Garibaldi and led by General Francesco Nullo.
 He arrived in Kraków from Italy in April 1863.
 The unit's first battle in Poland was at Podłęże on May 3, 1863, and it defeated a Russian force.
 It then took part in the Battle of Krzykawka; with the French, it organised Zouaves of Death and suffered heavy casualties.
 Nullo was killed and his adjutant was wounded and died several days later.
 Francesco Nullo is considered a hero of independence in both Italy and Poland.

 20th century

-During World War I, two POW camps were established in Italy for soldiers of Polish nationality from the Austro-Hungarian Army, who were then allowed to leave Italy and join the Polish Blue Army in France.
+During World War I, two POW camps were established in Italy (in Chivasso and Santa Maria Capua Vetere) for soldiers of Polish nationality from the Austro-Hungarian Army, who were then allowed to leave Italy and join the Polish Blue Army in France.
+The Italian government and people were friendly towards the Polish troops.
+Also, during the war, Poles from the Russian Partition of Poland conscripted to the Russian Army and Italians were among Allied prisoners of war held by the Germans in a POW camp in Stargard in modern northwestern Poland.
 Following the war, in 1918, Poland regained independence, and Italy was the first country in Europe to recognise it.
 Italy supported Poland in the Polish–Soviet War of 1919–1921, and sold large amounts of weapons to Poland, including millions of rifles and bullets, 45 cannons and many uniforms.
 The Italian ambassador to Poland, Francesco Tommasini, was the only foreign ambassador (apart from the apostolic nuncio) who stayed in Warsaw the day before the Russian attack on the city (see Battle of Warsaw (1920)).
 The Italian national anthem, Il Canto degli Italiani, and the Polish national anthem, Poland Is Not Yet Lost, bear mutual historical references.